Neesham signs for Northants for T20

 The 2019 World Cup finalist played for Essex in the T20 Blast and Welsh Fire in the Men's Hundred last season.

-Left-hander and right-arm seamer Neesham, 31, has previously had two spells in Twenty20 cricket with Derbyshire in 2016 and Kent in 2017.
+Left-handed batsman and right-arm seamer Neesham, 31, has previously had two spells in Twenty20 cricket with Derbyshire in 2016 and Kent in 2017.

 "The club has a fantastic history in the Blast.
 I hope we can recreate those successes from 2013 and 2016," he said.

-"Having spent time with him at the Welsh Fire in The Hundred last year I know what he can bring to us," said Northants skipper Josh Cobb.
+Northants skipper Josh Cobb added: "Having spent time with him at the Welsh Fire in The Hundred last year I know what he can bring to us.

 "He's a three-dimensional cricketer with genuine power and a high strike-rate in the middle order, but it was his character that stood out to me.

-He's someone who wants to win and is very selfless - a real team-first kind of player."
+"He's someone who wants to win and is very selfless - a real team-first kind of player."

-Neesham has made 38 T20 appearances for New Zealand since his debut in 2012, as well as playing in 66 one-day internationals and 12 Tests.
+Neesham has made 38 T20 appearances for New Zealand since his international debut in 2012, as well as playing in 66 one-day internationals and 12 Tests.

-He has made 2,360 runs and taken 158 wickets in a career tally of 180 appearances in T20 cricket.
+He has scored 2,360 runs and taken 158 wickets in a career tally of 180 appearances in T20 cricket.

 Neesham's signing follows the capture of fellow New Zealander Will Young for their County Championship and One-Day Cup games.